CrzxaExe/Zxra-Api/README.md

 Do you play Minecraft server but you don't have internet connections? <br>
 Or you want play Vanilla Server Bedrock but have plugins? <br>
 Don't worry this is can solve your question <br>
-Some features can be customize

-This is a behavior pack only <br>
-We aren't going to make resource pack for this addon <br>
+Okay now this addon have resource pack for the ui <br>
 If used for server please download the permissions.json <br>
 Paste that file to YourServer/config/default/
 ![howto]('https://github.com/CrzxaExe/CrzxaExe/blob/main/asset/how-to-paste-permission.json.jpg')